Santander-DevOps-Project/bash_scripts/README.md

       # Checks-out your repository under $GITHUB_WORKSPACE, so your job can access it
       - uses: actions/checkout@v4

-      # Runs a single command using the runners shell
+      # Runs a single command using the runner's shell
       - name: Run a one-line script
         run: ls